lukasz94w/my-forum-frontend/README.md

 The forum has a simple protection against bot accounts in the form of the need to confirm the created account using the e-mail address provided during the registration process.
 Until that moment, the account will be inactive.

+The interceptor class ensures that the access token is refreshed when it is expired.
+At this point, a proper request is sent to the server containing a refresh token (valid for 24 hours by default).
+In response, a new access token is received.

 Other implemented functionalities include:
 - auto logout function after the refresh token / ban time expires,
 - scroll function to the last post added in the topic.